 For the Foreign Hire:

-• Educational Background and Qualification are met for the position
+- Educational Background and Qualification for the Position

-• Competency certificates or a minimum of 5 years’ work experience related to the position applied for
+- Competency certificates or a minimum of 5 years of work experience related to the position applied for

 Applying for a work permit in Indonesia does not have any age requirement in most industries and positions.
-However, as stated by the Indonesian Ministry of Energy, workers in the gas and oil industry are required to be of age between 30 and 55 to work in Indonesia.
+However, as stated by the Indonesian Ministry of Energy, workers in the gas and oil industry have to be of age between 30 and 55 to work in Indonesia.

 This requirement does not extend to those of higher positions such as President Director, General Manager or Commissioner.